English Horse Camp 2015- June 9-11

 Two-Hand (Snaffle Bit) Western Horse Program

 The Two-Hand or Snaffle Bit program provides youth with the opportunity to train a young horse and exhibit that horse at shows.
 There are three shows held each year.
 Youth must participate in at least two of the three shows to be eligible to participate in the State Two-Hand Show which will be held in Washington County September 24, 2015.

 All Two-Hand project horses must be 5 years of age or younger and is eligible for a maximum of 3 years, and must have been shown in only a snaffle bit or bosal.
 All Two-Hand project horses must be registered with the 4-H office prior to the first Two-Hand Show using the Project Horse Registration Form along with a copy of the project horse's registration papers to verify age.
 Use the 4-H Show Horse Registration Certificate from the resource list above to designate your Two-Hand project horse.
-Exhibitors attending at least one county two-hand show and meet all the registration requirements are eligible to attend the State Two-Hand Show.
+Exhibitors attending at least two county two-hand show and meet all the registration requirements are eligible to attend the State Two-Hand Show.